cirosantilli/latex-submodule/readme.md

 I believe this adds a startup and maintainance barrier that is too large, and that it is better to simply use up a little more memory.

+## why output dirs are not on the repo

+it would be nice to keep the `_out/` in the main repo to make that even clear for users that this dir will contain stuff

+however git cannot currently track empty dirs

+of course, one could put a dummy file like `.gitkeep` or `readme.md` inside the dir to keep it

+however any file put into those dirs could conflict with output files (what if the program output is called `.gitkeep` or `readme.md` ?)

+since `_out/` is such a rare name and obviously not a place where users should put their important files, a design decision was made to keep it out of the repo.

+furthermore dataloss is an inevitable possible consequense of `make clean`, and even keeping the `_out` in the repo would not prevent people from losing their data ( it might even increase the chances that someone puts something in there... )